 You can add in a description to let people know what they’re in with a chance of winning and why they should enter.
 It’s important to add this section, because otherwise why should people take part?
 Make a catchy heading for the link too, so as soon as anyone clicks on it, they’re met with a brief summary of the contest.

-Adding in your own artwork will determine the background too.
+Adding in your own artwork will determine the background too (unless you upgrade your account).
 Your background will become a larger version of your chosen image.
+Upgrading your account will allow you to add a different background to your feature image.
 If you’re hosting your own contest, it might be a good idea to either include a company/brand logo, or an image of the prize!

 How to find your Competition statistics